qlu-lab/QUAIL/README.md

 ## Input Data Format
 ### Phenotype file

-The input phenotype file need to be a n x 3 table.
+The input phenotype file need to be a n x 3 table, where n is the sample size.
 The columns in order are the FID, IID and the phenotype.
 Here is an example of the phenotype file:

 ### Covariate file